shotnothing/TeamPower8/README.md

 GOOGLE_CLIENT_SECRET=<>
 ```

-You will also need to compute the analytics.
+(Backend) You will also need to compute the analytics.
 It will take a very long time without a GPU, so we have provided the precaulclated analytics results in a seperate git repo.
 The associated pre-scraped product data is also available in that repo as cleaned_rows.csv.
 To use it, do
 ```bash
 cd ./analytics/
 mkdir export